SCREENING & LIVE EVENT

 We Are Not Princesses

-With co-director Itab Azzam in person.
-Screening followed by panel discussion.
+With editor/producer Sara Maamouri in person.* Screening followed by panel discussion.

-Following the screening, director Itab Azzam will participate in a panel discussion with Dale Buscher, Senior Director of Programs at the Women’s Refugee Commission, and others to be announced.
+Following the screening, producer and editor Sara Maamouri will participate in a panel discussion with Dale Buscher, Senior Director of Programs at the Women’s Refugee Commission, and others to be announced.
 (Please note: Co-director Itab Azzam was not able to attend due to unforeseen circumstances.)

 Tickets: $15 ($11 seniors and students / $9 youth ages 3–17 / Free for Museum members at the Film Lover and MoMI Kids Premium levels and above).
 Order tickets online.
 (Members may contact firstname.lastname@example.org with questions regarding online reservations.)